-(Linum usitatissimum); aka linseed; "Marilyn"; Minimum 3 grams of seed
+(Linum usitatissimum); aka linseed; "Marilyn"; Two packet sizes: 3 grams or 50 choice hand selected plump seeds

 Brown seeded flax is more commonly associated with fiber production yet is equally suited for a nutritious seed harvest.
 Home-grown flaxseeds are used for the same purpose(s) as commercially grown seed without the worry of how the plants were grown.
 We direct seeded the small seeds in early June and made several harvests of the dry seed heads through out the fall.
 Tight spacing results in a delightful blanket of airy blue blossoms and encourages the taller, straighter plants desirable for linen.
 Right before frost we harvested the plants whole by gently pulling them from the soil, removing any remaining pods before bundling and hanging them to dry.